mdpopescu/public/Licensing/readme.md

 ----------- | -----------
 Password    | The encryption key; if not specified, the registry will be unencrypted CheckUrl    | The link used to check the validity of the license (see below); if not specified, the license key is assumed valid if it exists and is a valid guid
-DisplayName | The product name displayed on the registration page; defaults to the one from the main assembly Contact     | Contact information (e.g., email address) BuyUrl      | The link to the web page where a license can be bought

 ### Checking the license